Tarrant County Appraisal District

 Business Hours: Monday - Friday, 8:00 am - 5:00 pm

-When you call, have your account number or property ID, owner name, and property address ready so staff can locate your record quickly.
+When you call, have your account number or property ID, owner name, and property address ready so staff can locate the record more efficiently.

 Departments and Contacts: